gc-da11yn/gc-da11yn.github.io/src/pages/en/cognitive-disabilities.md

 <dt>Definition:</dt>
 <dd>

-According to the World Health Organization: Autism spectrum disorders (ASD) refers to a range of conditions marked by some degree of impairment in social behaviour, communication and language, and a narrow range of interests and activities that are both unique to the individual and carried out repetitively.
+According to the World Health Organization: Autism spectrum disorders (<abbr>ASD</abbr>) refers to a range of conditions marked by some degree of impairment in social behaviour, communication and language, and a narrow range of interests and activities that are both unique to the individual and carried out repetitively.

 ASD begins in childhood and tends to continue into adolescence and adulthood.
-People with ASD often have co-occurring conditions, such as epilepsy, depression, anxiety and attention deficit hyperactivity disorder (ADHD).
+People with ASD often have co-occurring conditions, such as epilepsy, depression, anxiety and attention deficit hyperactivity disorder (<abbr>ADHD</abbr>).
 The level of intellectual functioning in individuals with ASDs is extremely variable, extending from profound impairment to superior levels.

 </dd>
 <dt>Characteristics:</dt>